Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/branches.md

 ### !end-callout

-## Branches Shares a Commit History Until Branching
+## Branches Share a Commit History Until Branching

 Each branch has a name and a commit history.